Select Sequences and Show Options for SD cards |

 If you would also like to quickly set other days to the same schedule, click the boxes at the bottom (the day you initially clicked is always selected and can not be un-selected).

 Depending on your selection above, you may also be able to control what happens with your lights while the show is not playing.
 For every option except 'Loop Continuously' you can select if you lights are ON, OFF, or Running a filler sequence.
 If you use a filler sequence, the sequence that you select will loop continuously until the next event occurs.
-That could be a trigger, a repeat of the show at X minutes, etc. Once you have completed the selection of the sequences you want to use in the show, as well as the options for that show, move on to creating the SD card by pressing one of the 'Create/Update SD Card' buttons on the right.
+That could be a trigger, a repeat of the show at X minutes, etc.

-▪Simple Mode:
+Simple Mode:

 While writing the SD card, you will see the SD Card status screen: